 Outpatient Care Offers Opportunities to Overcome OCD

-Comprehensive outpatient services led by specialists in the clinical practice group, Lindner Center Professional Associates (LCPA), provide an individualized treatment program that uses a combination of the newest protocols for treating OCD with proven therapy techniques.
+Comprehensive outpatient services led by specialists in the clinical practice group, Lindner Center of HOPE Professional Associates (LCOHPA), provide an individualized treatment program that uses a combination of the newest protocols for treating OCD with proven therapy techniques.
 Adolescents or adults struggling with OCD participate in a meaningful combination of Cognitive Behavioral Therapy (CBT) and Exposure and Response Prevention (ERP) as well as group or family counseling, while still maintaining normal life activities.

 - Patients with OCD who are able to participate successfully in regularly scheduled outpatient visits on their own or with family or support individuals